About the Power Content Label

 - Coal - Coal is a form of carbon that wass created over millions of years from decaying plants.
 Coal is normally used in a pulverized solid form to fuel a conventional boiler, generating steam, which is then used to produce electricity.
 Most of the coal-fired power plants that make electricity from California is from plants located out of state but are owned by in-state utility companies.
 State law restricts utilities from new purchase agreements with coal plants because of climate change concerns.

-- Large Hydroelectric (greater than 30 megawatts capacity) - This technology is essentially the same as small hydroelectric except that it operates on a larger scale.
+- Large Hydroelectric This technology is essentially the same as small hydroelectric except that it operates on a larger scale.
 Whereas small hydroelectric facilities may be positioned on a river or canal, a large hydroelectric facility is typically located on a large dam.
+Although large hydroelectric facilities do not emit greenhouse gases, these facilities are not considered eligible renewable resources.

 - Natural Gas - A fossil fuel that comes from deep within the earth, natural gas originates from ancient decaying plant matter.
 It is extracted from the earth, processed, and burned to produce electricity.
 It is the source of the majority of electricity used in California.